MileHacker Logo

 Connectivity & Language Aids

-• Local SIM cards (China Mobile, Unicom, Telecom) with passport enrollment are available.
-Alternatively, consider an ESIM from Airalo for convenience, or a portable Wi-Fi device from Solis Wi-Fi.
+• Local SIM cards (China Mobile, Unicom, Telecom) with a passport enrollment are available.
+Alternatively, consider an ESIM from Airalo for convenience, or a transportable Wi-Fi device from Solis Wi-Fi.

 • Wi-Fi is available in hotels plus common spaces.
 Fast 4G/5G mobile data coverage is common.